Vitamin C (ascorbic acid) is an antioxidant found in fruits and vegetables.

-Vitamin C helps to promote healthy capillaries, gums, teeth, cartilage and the absorption of iron.
-Virtually all cells of the body depend on it, including those of the eye where it is actively concentrated in all tissues.
-Vitamin C also supports the health of ocular blood vessels.
-Our bodies do not synthesize the vitamin C needed, which is the reason citrus fruits and juices are essential to good nutrition.
-Daily intake of vitamin C through diet, nutritional supplements, or fortified foods and beverages is important for the maintenance of good eye health.
+Vitamin C helps promote healthy capillaries, gums, teeth, cartilage and the absorption of iron.
+Almost all cells of the body depend on it, including those of the eye, where it is concentrated in all tissues.
+Vitamin C also supports the health of blood vessels in the eye.

-Numerous studies have linked vitamin C intake and ocular health.
-A study demonstrated that women using vitamin C for 10 years or more experienced a 64 percent reduction in the risk of developing nuclear cataracts.
-Researchers estimate that half of cataract-related surgeries could be averted by delaying the onset of cataracts for 10 years.
+Numerous studies have linked vitamin C intake and decreased risk of cataracts.
+In one study, women taking vitamin C for 10 years or more experienced a 64 percent reduction in the risk of developing nuclear cataracts.
+Researchers estimate that by delaying the onset of cataracts for 10 years, half of cataract-related surgeries could be averted.

-Other research showed that women taking a daily supplementation dosage of 364 mg experienced a 57 percent reduction in their risk of certain types of cataracts.
-The research concluded that periods shorter than 10 years are insufficient to measure the influence of vitamin C upon cataract formation.
-Therefore, a 300 mg/day intake of vitamin C appears to be the minimum point at which cataract prevention occurs.
+Other research showed that women taking a daily supplement with a dosage of 364 mg experienced a 57 percent reduction in their risk of certain types of cataracts.

 Vitamin C and Age-Related Macular Degeneration (AMD)

-The Age-Related Eye Disease Study (AREDS), sponsored by the National Eye Institute, was a landmark study that established AMD as a ‘nutrition-responsive disorder.’
-The study showed that a 500 mg/day intake of vitamin C, taken with antioxidants beta-carotene, vitamin E and zinc supplementation, slows the progression of advanced age-related macular degeneration by about 25 percent and visual acuity loss by 19 percent in individuals at high-risk for the disease.
-Emerging science, consisting of the AREDS results and seven smaller studies, have confirmed these results.
+The landmark Age-Related Eye Disease Study (AREDS), sponsored by the National Eye Institute, linked AMD and nutrition.
+The study showed that people at high risk for the disease who took 500 mg/day of vitamin C, along with beta-carotene, vitamin E and zinc supplementation, slowed the progression of advanced AMD by about 25 percent and visual acuity loss by 19 percent.
+Other studies have confirmed these results.

-*At this time, the AOA is unaware of any studies that have examined interactions between medications and vitamin C. The AOA also is not aware of any adverse health reports from interactions between medications and vitamin C. However, the AOA recommends consulting with a health care professional before beginning any supplementation regiment.
+*At this time, the AOA is unaware of any studies that have examined interactions between medications and vitamin C. The AOA also is not aware of any adverse health reports from interactions between medications and vitamin C. However, the AOA recommends consulting with a health care professional before taking any supplement.